The private rented sector has grown within East Ayrshire and now accounts for almost 11% of the local housing market.

 We also have grant funding available to owners who would like to change the use of a commercial property to provide residential accommodation.

-For further information on any of these schemes please contact Liz King on the details below.
+For further information on any of this please contact Dawn Cadwell on the details below.

 Finding a property

 If you are looking for accommodation in the private rented sector the private landlord public list can provide you with contact details for a number of private landlords in the area and may help you to find a suitable property.
 To request a copy of the list please contact the Private Sector Team on the details below.

 If you are a landlord and would like to be included on the public list then please complete Private Landlord Public List Application (PDF 357Kb) and return it to us.

 You can also contact us for further information and advice on renting in the private sector.